 At a time when Blackness, specifically Black hairstyles, are appropriated for fun by celebrities, fashion designers, and everyday people—because you know, Black hair is ghetto until Bantu knots, cornrows, or box braids, etc. land on the heads of white models sashaying down the runway—embracing our hair is a form of resistance.

 Protective styling on your own can be challenging.
 I've tried mini twists, braiding my own box braids (which was an epic fail), installing faux locs (this was also a fail), and Bantu knots.
 Bantu knots are the only hairstyle that worked out.
 My 4c hair thrives in this style.
 That can likely be credited to the minimal daily manipulation and the hydration my Bantu knots lock in.

-There is an extra layer of pride Bantu knots gives me as a Black woman.
+There is an extra layer of pride Bantu knots give me as a Black woman.
 Like many Black Americans, my family's African origin stories were erased due to the atrocious Atlantic slave trade.
 Embracing my hair's natural texture and styling my hair in styles traced back to Africa help ground me in my roots, even if I can't see how far they stretch.

 I imagine there are quite a few different ways to achieve Bantu knots.
 However, I'm going to share the technique and products that have worked for me.